B.S. in Nursing

 • Completion of a sufficient number of credits in General Education and other required courses is needed to permit an uninterrupted progression in the nursing major.

 • A minimum ATI TEAS Composite Score of 70%.
+The TEAS is an exam of academic preparedness that covers reading, math, science and english language usage.

-• A grade of C- or higher is required in Anatomy and Physiology I and II and Microbiology.
-A student is allowed one attempt to repeat one of these courses.
-A subsequent failure in this course or any other of these prerequisite courses will render the student ineligible to enter the nursing program.
-A limit of five years applies to completion of Anatomy and Physiology and Microbiology courses.
+A student cannot have more than one (1) failure (D+ or lower) in a BIOL 2148, BIOL 2149, or BIOL 3320.
+A subsequent failure in this course or any other of these prerequisite courses may render the student ineligible to enter the nursing program.
+A limit of five years applies to completion of Anatomy and Physiology, and Microbiology courses.

 An applicant who has completed any program of study leading to licensed employment in the health care area (such as registered or practical nursing, emergency medical technician) must present the license in person.